-Years Ended December 31,
+Years Ended Years Ended December 31,

-2005 2004
+2006 2005

-Audit Fees \$ 236,946 \$ 258,900
+Audit Fees \$ 337,879 \$ 236,946

 Audit-Related Fees

-Tax Fees 26,680 12,000
+Tax Fees 38,676 26,680

-Other Fees
+Other Fees -

-\$ 263,626 \$ 270,900
+\$ 376,555 \$ 263,626

-Ernst & Young LLP served as the Company's independent registered public accounting firm for the years ended December 31, 2005 and 2004.
+Ernst & Young LLP served as the Company's independent registered public accounting firm for the years ended December 31, 2006 and 2005.

-Audit fees include fees associated with the Annual Reports on Form 10-K (including fees associated with attestation pursuant to the Sarbanes-Oxley Act of 2002); follow-on offerings of common stock completed in 2004; the Quarterly Reports on Form 10-Q; issuance of consents relating to registration statement filings with the SEC; and all services that are normally provided by the independent registered public accounting firm in connection with statutory and regulatory filings.
+Audit fees include fees associated with the Annual Reports on Form 10-K (including fees associated with attestation pursuant to the Sarbanes-Oxley Act of 2002); the Quarterly Reports on Form 10-Q; issuance of consents relating to registration statement filings with the SEC; and all services that are normally provided by the independent registered public accounting firm in connection with statutory and regulatory filings.
 Tax fees include tax compliance services.
-The Company did not incur audit-related or other fees in the years ended December 31, 2005 and 2004.
+The Company did not incur audit-related or other fees in the years ended December 31, 2006 and 2005.

 All auditing services and non-audit services provided to the Company by our independent registered public accounting firm are required to be pre-approved by the Audit Committee.
 Any pre-approval of non-audit services by Ernst & Young LLP includes making a determination that the provision of the services is compatible with maintaining the independence of Ernst & Young LLP as an independent registered public accounting firm.
 In addition, the Audit Committee has delegated pre-approval authority to the Chairperson of the Audit Committee, provided that the Chairperson still reports any decisions to pre-approve such audit and non-audit services to the Audit Committee at its next regularly scheduled meeting.
-All services for audit and tax fees for the years ended December 31, 2005 and 2004 as set forth in the table above were pre-approved by the Company's Audit Committee.
+All services for audit and tax fees for the years ended December 31, 2006 and 2005 as set forth in the table above were pre-approved by the Company's Audit Committee.